symfony-cmf/symfony-cmf-docs/index.rst

 Why another CMS?
 ----------------

-Actually we consider this project to be a CMF, a content management framework, rather than a CMS, a content management system.
-The reason is that we are only providing tools to build a custom CMS.
-There are obviously many CMS solutions available today already, but they tend to be tailored first and foremost towards end users and also many tend to carry a lot of legacy baggage which make them less than ideal for truly custom development like what is possible with `Symfony2`_.
+Actually we consider this project to be a CMF, a *content management framework*, rather than a CMS, a content management system.
+The reason is that we are only *providing tools to build a custom CMS*.
+There are obviously many CMS solutions available today already, but they tend to be tailored first and foremost towards end users and also many tend to carry a lot of legacy baggage which make them less than *ideal for developing highly custom applications* like what is possible with `Symfony2`_.

 What is our target audience?
 ----------------------------